 One design goal of a microservice architecture is to break down a monolithic application into its constituent, business-function parts.
 This simplification is referred to as decomposition.
 The result is a set of discrete, reusable services.

 Decomposition breaks applications down into, essentially, service end-points designed with one particular purpose.
 In the loan origination domain, for example, a scorecard service, an age calculation service, or blacklist checking service, is developed and exposed for use in building a decisioning process.
 These services can then be used as part of a larger overall flow as needed.

-As stated, the largest promise a microservices architecture presents is agility.
-But other benefits are becoming apparent as well, such as scalability, ease of testing and deployment, and a relative ease of enhancement and maintenance.
-In a computing age where user demands and technological capabilities keep evolving and growing, the more flexible, responsive approach to building applications in this uncertain but rapidly-evolving tech future.
+The largest promise a microservices architecture presents is agility.
+But there are many other benefits, such as scalability, ease of testing and deployment, and simplified enhancement and maintenance.
+In a computing age where user demands and technological capabilities keep evolving and growing, the more flexible and responsive your approach to building applications is, the more future-proof against a rapidly-evolving tech future it will be.

-Additionally, the composed – rather than dependent – nature of a microservices architecture enables business analysts and developers to understand the functionality of a developed process or service better since they are isolated and discrete.
-The nature of microservices also improves “fault isolation,” meaning larger applications will not be affected when a single module fails.
+Additionally, the composed – rather than dependent – nature of a microservices architecture enables business analysts and developers to understand the functionality of a process or service better since they are isolated and discrete.
+The nature of microservices also improves fault isolation, meaning larger applications will not be affected when a single module fails.

 The Provenir Platform is designed to empower an agile and future-proof risk strategy, that’s why our technology fully supports a microservices architecture.

 Modularity and reuse is at the core of Provenir’s approach to deployment – build once; reuse many times.
 This principle goes hand in hand with a microservices architecture as decisioning components can be exposed as lightweight services.

 To support these discrete services, Provenir provides the capability to create REST-based endpoints for all business functions developed using Provenir Studio.